-While Council will continue to improve its understanding of asset conditions and refine service level targets, the reality of the increasing funding gap means that the backlog of works will grow unless additional funding sources are identified.
+While the Council will continue to improve its understanding of asset conditions and refine service level targets, the reality of the increasing funding gap means that the backlog of works will grow unless additional funding sources are identified.

 Future updates to this Asset Management Plan will guide long-term financial planning to ensure that renewals and upgrades are strategically funded to meet capacity demands and essential service levels.
-As part of its implementation of the Integrated Planning and Reporting Framework (IP&R), Council's Corporate Planning Team consults the community during the development of the Community Strategic Plan (CSP).
+As part of its implementation of the Integrated Planning and Reporting Framework (IP&R), Council consults the community during the development of the Community Strategic Plan, Delivery Program and Operational Plan.

-This AMP relies on the consultation done during the development of the current CSP and ongoing engagement to establish the Community Levels of Service defined below:
+This AMP relies on ongoing consultation to establish and evolve the Community Levels of Service defined below: